Onemorelight28/SDU_CST_Project/README.md

 # SDU_CST_Project
-This is a project for the Innovation and Entrepreneurship Practice Course of the School of Cyberspace Security at Shandong University.
+This is a project for the Innovation Practice Course of the School of Cyberspace Security at Shandong University.